 A look back and a look ahead

 In an international comparison, political consulting as an industry in Austria is relatively young.
 For half a century, the social balance of interests took place mainly at the level of social partnership.
-The dominant interest groups (Labor AK, Chamber of Commerce WKO, Chamber of Agriculture LKO, Trade union confederation ÖGB) were nicely manageable.
+The dominant interest groups (Labor AND, Chamber of Commerce WKO, Chamber of Agriculture LKO, Trade union confederation ÖGB) were nicely manageable.
 Political competition wasn't too complicated with two dominant parties.
 In the course of joining the EU and under the chancellorship of Wolfgang Schüssel, traditional interest groups were ultimately pushed back more and more.

 The political scientist writes about this Anton Pelinka: “The development of political advice in Austria was characterized by a special characteristic: the delay.
 In parallel to the delay in democracy in general and reinforced by an over-functioning of the party state, the structures and functions of political advice, as they correspond to a liberal democracy, have developed only slowly in Austria. "

 It is unlikely that the demand for policy advice will decline in the foreseeable future.
 Social, economic and political developments and games are simply too complex today for that.
 In addition, the alternate and non-voter types gained in importance and gave politicians an additional element of unpredictability.
 Last but not least, an increasingly emancipated and differentiated society itself demands more attention, participation and democratic participation.